Removal of birthmarks and moles

-Moles are common skin growths caused by clusters of pigmented cells called melanocytes.
+Moles are common skin growths caused by clusters of pigment cells called melanocytes.
 These cells produce melanin, the substance responsible for skin color.
-Most people have between 10 and 40 moles, which can appear anywhere on the body, including the face, scalp, hands and feet.
+Most people have between 10 and 40 moles, which can appear anywhere on the body, including the face, scalp, hands, and feet.

-Moles are usually harmless, but it's important to watch for changes in size, shape, or color, because these changes can indicate melanoma, a type of skin cancer.
-The ABCDE rule is a useful guide to checking for moles:
+Moles are usually harmless, but it's important to monitor for changes in size, shape, or color, as these changes can indicate melanoma, a type of skin cancer.
+The ABCDE rule is a useful guide for examining moles:

-C for Color: A mole has multiple colors or an uneven shade.
+C for color: The mole has multiple colors or an uneven shade.

-E for development: the mole changes in size, shape or color over time.
+E for evolution: The mole changes in size, shape, or color over time.

 Moles can be congenital (present at birth) or acquired later in life, often influenced by genetics and sun exposure.